operasoftware/devopera/articles/_posts/2014-07-19-pub-sub-design-pattern-in-javascript.md

 	    });
 	}

 The code above simply loads a song by `id` only once and then executes a `callback`.
-Not too bad, but we can do better!
+Not too bad, a lot of Javascript code looks like that, but we can do better!
 Let's use Promises!
-Because Promises only get resolved once, if `done` or `fail` is called when a Promise is already resolved, the callback will be executed **immediatly**, knowing this, we can easily cache AJAX requests as jQuery async functions always return a Promise:
+Because Promises only get resolved once, if `then` is called when a Promise is already resolved, the callback will be executed **immediatly**, because of this and also taking advantage of jQuery's promises implementation we can easily cache AJAX requests as jQuery AJAX functions actually return promises:

 	var cache = {};
 	function loadSong(id, callback) {